Sister Act 2: Back in the Habit: Plot

-When Rita’s mother Florence finds out she is in the choir, she forces her to quit because Rita’s deceased father failed to make it as a singer.
-Rita unhappily complies, but, on the eve of the competition, forges her mother’s signature on her consent form so she can go.
-Meanwhile, Mr. Crisp discovers Deloris’ true identity and travels with the Fathers to pull the choir from the competition.
+When Rita's mother, Florence, finds out she is in the choir, she forces her to quit because Rita's deceased father failed to make it as a singer.
+Rita unhappily complies, but, on the eve of the competition, forges her mother's signature on her consent form so she can go.
+Meanwhile, Mr. Crisp discovers Deloris's true identity and travels with the Fathers to pull the choir from the competition.

 At the competition, the students are intimidated by the talented choirs upon seeing them perform and contemplate quitting.
 After Deloris lectures them about letting fear run their lives, they agree to stay.
-The Fathers arrive at the competition, but Father Maurice decides to let them sing when he sees their excitement.
-The other Fathers lock Mr. Crisp in a store cupboard to prevent him from interfering.
-Rita takes to the stage and briefly experiences stage fright upon unexpectedly spotting Florence in the audience but then proceeds to give an impressive solo before the rest of the choir joins her to perform an urban contemporary gospel rendition of Joyful, Joyful with hip hop choreography.
+Upon arriving Father Maurice prepares to announce to the choir that they are being pulled out of the competition but relents when he sees their excitement, whilst the other Fathers lock Mr. Crisp in a store cupboard to prevent him from interfering.
+Rita takes to the stage and briefly experiences stage fright upon unexpectedly spotting Florence in the audience but then proceeds to give an impressive solo before the rest of the choir joins her to perform an urban contemporary gospel rendition of "Joyful, Joyful" with hip-hop choreography.

-The students win the competition and the archdiocese agrees to keep the school open.
+St. Francis win the competition and the archdiocese agrees to keep the school open.
 When Mr. Crisp finds them, Reverend Mother stops him from outing Deloris by saying that entering the competition was his idea.
 The archdiocese officials agree to keep him working much to his displeasure.

-Rita is confronted by Florence, who begins to apologize for her defiance, but Florence praises her daughter, never having heard her sing before.
+Rita is confronted by Florence and begins to apologize for her defiance, but Florence praises her daughter, never having heard her sing before.
 She then tells Rita she is proud of her, leading to a happy embrace between them.
+The choir reveal their suspicions that Doloris is not who she pretends to be, even mentioning a rumor that she is a Vegas showgirl.
+She corrects them, proudly stating "I am a headliner."